mozilla-releng/mozilla-linux-pkg-manager/README.md

 - `--format`: The package format (i.e. deb).
 Currently, only `deb` is supported.
 - `--retention-days`: Sets the retention period in days for packages in the nightly channel.
 This parameter is only supported on the `nightly` channel.
 - `--dry-run`: Tells the script to do a no-op run and print out a summary of the operations that will be executed.
+- `--repository`: The repository to perform maintenance operations on.
+- `--region`: The cloud region the repository is hosted in.

 #### Example
 To clean up the nightly .deb packages that are older than 7 days: